 Microsoft has also written a blog to introduce various changes to Visual Studio 2019.
 Interested developers can view the details on the Microsoft website.

-Today Microsoft released version 16.3 Preview 2, and now you can check the update or download install package Visual Studio.
-Visual Studio 2019 version 16.3 brings a lot of new features.
+Today Microsoft released Visual Studio 2019 v16.7 Preview 2, and now you can check the update or download install package Visual Studio.

 - New C++20 Standard Library features have been implemented.
 Please refer to the STL Changelog on GitHub for a detailed list.

 - You can now edit and set default remote SSH connections in the Connection Manager.
 This means you can edit an existing remote connection (e.g. if its IP address changed) and set default connections to be consumed in CMakeSettings.json and launch.vs.json.
 Remote SSH connections allow you to build and debug C++ projects on a remote Linux system directly from Visual Studio.

 - Enhanced IntelliSense support for Clang on Windows (clang-cl) in Visual Studio.
 The clang include path now includes the clang libraries, we’ve improved in-editor squiggle display when using the std library, and we’ve added support for C++2a in clang mode.